Lizeth2989/SDN-ovs-switches/README.md

 ```

 ## To run and execute a container with the image
-To run a docker with an specific image
+To run a docker with a specific image
 ``` python
 sudo docker run -itd --name=sw-ovs10 ubuntu
 ```